hiromaily/go-book-teacher/README.md

 # booking-teacher

-for booking teacher on English lesson
-This program is scraping data for extracting schedule of teachers
+This program is for booking specific teachers on English lesson usign web scraping.